frida/frida-website/_posts/2019-12-18-frida-12-8-released.markdown

 memory for the instrumentation itself... all kinds of fun scenarios that are mind-boggling to reason about.

-The way we dealt with this was to ask Stalker to exclude certain memory ranges, so that if it sees a call going to such a location it will simply emit a call instruction there instead of following execution.
+The way we dealt with this was to teach Stalker to exclude certain memory ranges, so that if it sees a call going to such a location it will simply emit a call instruction there instead of following execution.
 So what we did was to automatically exclude frida-agent's own memory range, and that way we didn't have to deal with any of the reentrancy madness.